nylas/sync-engine/README.md

 #### The open source email toolkit.

 Inbox is a set of tools to make it simple and quick to develop apps and services on top of email.
-It consists of:

-- IMAP sync engine
-- Gmail OAuth authentication
-- MIME parsing and decoding
-- Queryable metadata store
-- Full message body storage including attachments
-- All UTF-8 and JSON sanitized
-- Contacts list sync

-These features are exposed via a clean REST API.
-See the [docs] (inbox/docs) folder for details.

 ## Getting Started